 Take the 1st Step Today

 If you need help with a substance use disorder or addiction, we’ll be happy to verify your United Health insurance coverage and get treatment started as soon as possible.
-You can also give us a call at 855-425-4846.
+You can also give us a call or text at (866) 971-5531.
 If your United Health plan doesn’t cover the total cost, we’ll provide confidential information about alternative ways of paying for treatment.